bbarrosomoreira/digital-bank-api-v2/README.md

 ## 🇺🇸 Digital Bank Project

-This repository contains the second version of a **Digital Bank** project developed in Java:

-### 📌 First Version: Basic Java
-👉 Check it out here: [digital-bank-java](https://github.com/bbarrosomoreira/digital-bank-java)
-A simple and functional version, built only with Java (no frameworks), including:

-- Account management
-- Deposit, withdrawal, and transfer features
-- Card and insurance structure
-- Object-oriented approach

-### 🚀 Second Version: Java + Spring Boot + JWT

-An enhanced version using modern Java backend tools and best practices:

 - Built with **Spring Boot**
 - API with RESTful endpoints
 - Security with **JWT Authentication**